Frequently Asked Questions

 Where will I live during the summer?

-In 2013, FSI students will be housed in Butler College.
-Eight Princeton juniors and seniors will live in Butler with FSI students and will serve as residential college advisers (RCAs).
+In 2015, FSI students will be housed in Butler College.
+Eight Princeton undergraduates will live in Butler with FSI students and will serve as residential college advisers (RCAs).
 Two Princeton graduate students will serve as resident graduate students (RGSs) and supervise the residential aspects of the Institute.

 May I bring my car to campus?